rxc3202/Classifier/readme.md

 Examples were gathered by hand using the linkes provided in the writeup.
 50 lines of text were gathered from both the English and Dutch wikis creating a total training sample set of 100.
 The samples can include and the processing algorithm (shown below) will remove all uncessary punctuation so that only the raw words are left.
 This can be accessed at `etc/training.txt`.

 ### Hypothesis Generation
 The hypothesis in the form of an ensemble or a decision tree is output to the file named after the argument provided via the command line.
 The format of the file is two lines dilineated by the "`\n`" character.
 The first line contians the abbreviation `dt` or `ada` to specify that the next line is an encoding of a decision tree or an adaboosted forest.
+There is no new line at the end of the tree structure.
+Just the  `EOF`.

 ```
 dt